pgimalac/gyrosnake/README.md

-# My new project
+# SE203

-This is the default README.md.
-Please edit me.
+This is Pierre Gimalac's gitlab repository for the [SE203 `Outils, langages et pratique des systèmes à microprocesseurs` course](https://sen.enst.fr/se203-outils-langages-et-pratique-des-systemes-microprocesseurs).

+## Content
+- exercice_makefile

+### exercice_makefile
+The goal is to write a Makefile for the given project.